mo-sangha/book/chapters/2.typ

 ]

 When the mind is busy on these coarse levels, there's no need to try to stop thoughts or analyze content.
-Familiarizing with effortless abiding, the course thoughts will subside and more subtle aspects of mind will become exposed within volumetric ever-present awareness.
+Familiarizing with effortless abiding, the coarse thoughts will subside and more subtle aspects of mind will become exposed within volumetric ever-present awareness.
 At this point, awareness can be nascent, seemingly in the background.
 These coarse narratives have heavier, more noticeable weight, so alleviation is somewhat easy to discern.